lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 Now the fun part - writing the UI layer with Vue.
 Although I think TDD is a great fit for business logic, I prefer to write the tests for my components after the fact generally, although this doesn't follow the hardcore TDD mantra.

-I like to start by thinking abou how I will manage the state of my component.
-Let's use the composition API; I think it lends itself well to forms.
+I like to start by thinking about how I will manage the state of my component.
+Let's use the Composition API; I think works great for forms.

 ```html
 <script>